Our tutorial is all about the linen stitch crochet pattern, a great stitch that is quick and easy to learn.

 Linen stitch takes advantage of the multiple colors and allows the yarn to be the star of the show, rather than the pattern itself.

-How to Work the Linen Stitch Crochet Pattern
+Patterns to Use the Linen Crochet Stitch

 Linen Stitch Crochet Scarf Pattern